ubertidavide/docker-fastbots/README.md

 # docker-fastbots
-Docker image for running containerized fastbots projects.
+Docker images for running containerized fastbots projects with Chrome and Firefox ready to use setups.